cole-k/osu-kb/readme.md

 fit_, but I got it to work.
 In general, I would leave a minimum of 1/4" of vertical height for your microcontroller to occupy, but if you've got better soldering skills and are confident that you can squeeze everything into a smaller space, go for it.
-Having a large cavity, at least for the Trinket, isn't really necessary given how small it is; _however_ I would still recommend a reasonably large one to fit wires or a perfboard (see my note on the perfboard in the next section).
+Having a large horizontal cavity, at least for the Trinket, isn't really necessary given how small it is; _however_ I would still recommend a reasonably large one to fit wires or a perfboard (see my note on the perfboard in the next section).

 If you want, you can also cut out your top or bottom later large enough to fit your screw head.
 You'll have to generate another CAD to resize the holes